Subscribe To This Site

 Here is a Sleep Disorder List covering the most common disorders with a basic explanation:

-Insomnia: Difficulty falling asleep and staying asleep
+Insomnia: Difficulty falling asleep and staying asleep.
+It can be

-Hypersomnia: The opposite of insomnia.
-A person sleeps longer and for more hours than what is normal - during the night or the day.
-It is difficult for them to wake up.
-The need to take naps is compelling, but provides no relief.
+longer and for more hours than what is normal - during the night or the

-Bruxism: Clenching and grinding the teeth while sleeping
+Bruxism: Clenching and grinding the teeth while sleeping.

 Delayed Sleep Phase Syndrome (DSPS): Fall asleep and waken at unusual times, but able to maintain sleep (circadian rhythms disorder)